reflectoring/reflectoring.github.io/content/blog/2023/2023-10-18-intro-to-ktor.md

 ```

 ### Write Ktor Application Code
-To write Ktor application code, we simply create a Kotlin file such as `Application.kt` and define our code such as:
+To write Ktor application code, we simply create a Kotlin file such as `Application.kt` and define our code as:

 ```kotlin
 fun Application.module() {